Looking to improve your welding skills and knowledge? Look no further!

 Preventive measures include:

-(1) within 10mm on both sides of manual arc welding weld and 20mm on both sides of automatic submerged arc welding, carefully remove rust and other dirt on the surface of weldment.
+(1) Carefully remove rust and other dirt on the surface of the weldment within 10mm on both sides of manual arc welding weld and 20mm on both sides of automatic submerged arc welding.

-(3) adopt appropriate welding process parameters.
-When alkaline electrode is used for grounding, short arc welding must be used.
+(3) Use appropriate welding process parameters.
+When using an alkaline electrode for grounding, short arc welding must be used.

 54. What are the advantages and disadvantages of argon arc welding and carbon dioxide gas shielded welding?